Daily GFW Intelligence Briefing: 500+ Reports Synthesized | Verified April 2026

 Is it still safe for foreigners to use a VPN in China after the 2026 Cybercrime Law?

 For personal use — accessing Gmail, WhatsApp, and Western news — the practical risk for foreign travelers remains low.
-There are no reported cases of foreigners being penalized for personal VPN use as of March 2026.
+There are no reported cases of foreigners being penalized for personal VPN use as of April 2026.

 However, the new Cybercrime Law introduces a psychological deterrent via exit bans and the 20x fine mechanism that primarily targets facilitators, not end-users.
 We recommend discretion and avoiding any commercial resale or distribution of VPN access while in China.
 The enforcement focus remains on Chinese citizens and domestic operators, but expats should stay informed as the law evolves.